‘House of Cards’ Releases New Season 5 Teaser Ahead Of Release Date

 “To safeguard equality for all and their inalienable rights of Life, Liberty and the Pursuit of Happiness from bigotry and corruption, To ensure that our Government continues derive its power from the consent of the governed rather than by autocracy, That whenever any President becomes destructive of these ends, it is the Right of the People to make such demands upon their Congress: Immediate impeachment of the President for crimes committed, or removal from office by way of the 25th Amendment to the Constitution.”

 House of Cards has a weird habit of predicting the future.
-However, Trump’s presidency is unconventional to say the least.
+However, Trump’s presidency is unconventional, to say the least.
 In an appearance on The Late Night Show With Stephen Colbert, Keven Spacey spoke about this:

 “By the way, this has happened every season,” Kevin explained on The Late Show with Stephen Colbert on Tuesday night.
-“We have the writers, we have discussed the story lines, where we want to go, the arc of the show, we write it, we film it and then just before it airs, something that we have done happens in real life.
+“We have the writers, we have discussed the storylines, where we want to go, the arc of the show, we write it, we film it and then just before it airs, something that we have done happens in real life.
 In every season this has happened.”

 “And we think people are going to assume we ripped it from the headlines, right?
 But in fact it’s been the other way around.”